 “What we’re doing is disruptive,” said Momo Vuyisich, Chief Scientist at Viome.
 “We really want to disrupt the healthcare industry because it’s so annoying in so many ways.”

-They’ve developed a proprietary preservative that allows their samples to remain stable at room temperature, which was a huge advantage for them.
-They’re working toward testing microRNA for added specificity in their understanding of gene expression.
+Viome has developed a proprietary preservative that allows its samples to remain stable at room temperature, which was a huge advantage for them.
+It’s working toward testing microRNA for added specificity in its understanding of gene expression.
 With each innovation, Viome’s tests get faster, more accurate, and less expensive.
-And since they control more and more aspects of their process, they can react to problems without relying on outside companies.
+And since it controls more and more aspects of its process, it can react to problems without relying on outside companies.